 Phra Thinang Chakri Maha Prasat (พระที่นั่งจักรีมหาปราสาท) contains a large throne hall and is curiously constructed with the lower part being European-styled, while the upper part is in Thai-styled green and orange tiled roofs and golden spires or prasats (ปราสาท).
 The juxtaposition is supposed to symbolise the superiority of Thai architecture (as a crown upon the head) over those of the West (the lower half of the body).

 A soldier of the Royal Guards stands at the entrance of the Phra Thinang Chakri Maha Prasat.
 I wouldn’t want to be wearing those clothes in 30°C+ heat!

 A stone statue fondles a potted fern on the way out.

-After the sweltering crush of the Grand Palace I decided to avoid Wat Pho (วัดโพธิ์), the other large temple nearby, and took a ferry directly across the river to Wat Arun (วัดอรุณ – Temple of the Dawn).
-Outside a group children were engaged in an energetic dragon and lion dance for Chinese New Year.
+After the sweltering crush of the Grand Palace, I decided to avoid Wat Pho (วัดโพธิ์), the other large temple nearby, and took a ferry directly across the river to Wat Arun (วัดอรุณ – Temple of the Dawn).
+Outside a group of children were engaged in an energetic dragon and lion dance for Chinese New Year.